Believed to be extinct, a schoolboy spotted one on a Swan Valley road in 1953.

 Threats: The Western Swamp Tortoise is the one of the most endangered Australian reptiles.
 With limited numbers and habitat remaining they are very vulnerable to any changes including land clearing for housing and agriculture, use of pesticides and fertilisers and fire.
 Climate change also poses a potential threat.
 Perth has recently experienced drier winters.
 If swamps dry too early, females may not produce eggs.
 Feral predators like cats, rats and foxes also eat tortoises and tortoise eggs.

-Saving Wildlife Together: Since 1989, Perth Zoo has bred more than 800 Western Swamp Tortoises of which 600 have been released to boost their numbers in the wild.
+Saving Wildlife Together: Since 1989, Perth Zoo has bred more than 1300 Western Swamp Tortoises of which 1125 have been released to boost their numbers in the wild (figures as at June 2024).
 Help us continue our work to save the Western Swamp Tortoise.
 By breeding these little guys for release, we're able to boost their numbers in the wild into areas protected by the Department of Parks and Wildlife.

 Find out how you can help.